adventures-things-to-do-in-bhutan

 blog-images

-For pure adrenaline junkies,white water rafting the Po Chu River ranks among the best adventure activities in Bhutan.
+For pure adrenaline junkies, white water rafting the Po Chu River ranks among the best adventure activities in Bhutan.
 We opted for a section with class 3-4 rapids and got absolutely soaked within minutes.
-The boat ahead of us flipped completely, though the guides had them back in safely with impressive speed.
+The boat ahead of us flipped completely, though the guides had it back in safely with impressive speed.

 The coolest part?
 You float right past Punakha Dzong, seeing it from an angle most visitors miss.
-Our raft guide had done this route hundreds of times but still stopped to point out the dzong, saying it was his favorite view in all of Bhutan.
+Our raft guide had done this route hundreds of times, but still stopped to point out the dzong, saying it was his favourite view in all of Bhutan.

 After battling rapids with names like "The Washing Machine" and "The Terminator" (seriously), we pulled over for a riverside picnic.
 Nothing tastes better than momos and hot tea when you're soaked and buzzing from surviving what felt like certain death multiple times, making it one of the most thrilling things to do in Bhutan.